Location & Facilities

 The aims and objectives of the CIS are: First, to register aspiring candidates for academic study programme leading towards award of M.A. (by Research) and Ph D degrees in the faculty of Arts, especially in the discipline of Political Science, with a special reference International Relations, broadly defined.
 Mumbai University has recognised the CIS to guide ten candidates for M.A. (by Research) and Ph.D in Political Science in the Faculty of Arts.
 Dr. P.M.Kamath, former Professor of Politics, Mumbai University and now the Hon.
 Director is a recognized guide.
-Currently Smt.
-Prachee Mandar Phadke is registered for her Ph.D on “Cross border Terrorism and Abuse of Child rights in Jammu and Kashmir, 1989-1999” Mumbai based members of the CIS Governing Council have indicated their willingness to guide students in their areas of specialisation.
-An application to seek recognition to guide on behalf of Dr. (Mrs) Vasundhara Mohan, formerly Reader & Director in Central Eurasian Studies has also been made to Mumbai University.
+Recently Smt.
+Prachee Mandar Phadke completed her Ph.D on “Cross border Terrorism and Abuse of Child rights in Jammu and Kashmir, 1989-1999” in 2017.
+Mumbai based members of the CIS Governing Council have indicated their willingness to guide students in their areas of specialisation.

 Second, to conduct independent research studies on any international issue impacting national interests of India.
 Third, to publish occasional papers on the important subjects in the area of International Relations for the limited circulation amongst the policy makers, by eminent scholars in the field independently or in collaboration with like-minded institutions.
 Fourth, to organise International and National Seminars on the important issues affecting International Relations.
 Fifth, to hold public lectures on the issues of IR so that alert public could be kept well informed.